 Exertion-based billing for storage access does raise several challenges.
 For example, storage access can involve a number of resources (e.g., network, server CPU, server cache, disk), and all would ideally be accounted for.
+Different variants of a resource (such as rotational disks vs. SSDs) have different acquisition and operating costs and should be billed at different rates.
+Also, different configurations (such as resiliency through RAID or replication) incur differing costs and should also be incorporated into the accounting scheme.
 More insidiously, access efficiency (and thus exertion for a given workload) can vary widely, in most storage systems, when they are shared by multiple clients (i.e., tenants).
 Inter-workload interference can reduce efficiency significantly, depending on how the workloads mix.
 With exertion-based billing, therefore, bills would also vary widely, depending on the activities of other tenants rather than on one's own activities.

 Such variation is highly undesirable - indeed, an ideal billing model might yield the same bill each time a tenant applies the same workload, rather than penalizing a tenant for the provider's inability to manage interference.
 One option might be to create mechanisms to account for the effects of interference in exertion measurements.
 Instead, we promote an approach based on storage services that bound the impact of interference on efficiency (and thus exertion).
-As an example, we describe a request scheduler, called Argon, that provides this property and thereby allows a cloud storage provider to bill fairly for the inherent costs of each tenant's workload.
+As an example, we describe a request scheduler, Argon, that provides this property and thereby allows a cloud storage provider to bill fairly for the inherent costs of each tenant's workload.